 The NPR is adjusted for changes in cash flow assumptions and for differences between actual and expected experience.
 We assess the appropriateness of all future cash flow assumptions, excluding the expense assumption, on a quarterly basis and perform an in-depth review of future cash flow assumptions in the third quarter of each year.
 Updates are made when evidence suggests a revision is necessary.
 Updates for actual experience, which includes actual cash flows and insurance in-force, are performed on a quarterly basis.
 These updated cash flows are used to calculate a revised NPR, which is used to derive an updated liability as of the beginning of the current reporting period, discounted at the original contract issuance date.
 The updated liability is compared with the carrying amount of the liability as of that same date before the revised NPR.
-The difference between these amounts is the remeasurement gain or loss, presented parenthetically within Benefits and other changes in policy reserves in the accompanying Condensed Consolidated Statements of Operations.
-In subsequent periods, the revised NPR, which is capped at 100%, is used to measure the FPB, subject to future revisions.
-If the NPR is greater than 100%, and therefore capped at 100%, the liability is increased and expensed immediately to reflect the amount necessary for net premiums to equal gross premiums.
-As the liability assumptions are reviewed and updated, if deemed necessary, at least annually, if conditions improve whereby the contracts are no longer expected to have net premiums in excess of gross premiums, the improvements would be captured in the remeasurement process and reflected in the accompanying unaudited Condensed Consolidated Statements of Operations in the period of improvement.
+The difference between these amounts is the remeasurement gain or loss, presented parenthetically within Benefits and other changes in policy reserves in the accompanying unaudited Condensed Consolidated Statements of Earnings.
+In subsequent periods, the revised NPR, which is increased and expensed immediately to reflect the amount necessary for net premiums to equal gross premiums.
+As the liability assumptions are reviewed and updated, if deemed necessary, at least annually, if conditions improve whereby the contracts are no longer expected to have net premiums in excess of gross premiums, the improvements would be captured in the remeasurement process and reflected in the accompanying unaudited Condensed Consolidated Statements of Earnings in the accompanying unaudited Condensed Consolidated Statements of equal provements would be captured in the remeasurement process and reflected in the accompanying unaudited Condensed Consolidated Statements of Earnings in the period of improvement.